hzla/Blender-Tile-Ripper-Operators/README.md

 Before running operator: make sure all objects are scaled properly (1 tile = 1 meter), be in obj mode

 Result: attempts to convert every polygon into 1x1 squares

+Notes: sometimes, you can get cleaner cuts by running limited dissolve on all objects before using this command.

 ## Split Tile Single Object